Robert Verdi

-Robert Verdi (born August 28, 1968) is an American TV personality and style expert.
-He is known for hosting a variety of TV programs featuring fashion and interior design.
+Robert Verdi (born August 28, 1968) is an American Entrepreneur and TV personality.
+He is considered a leading style expert in fashion and home design.
+Verdi is known as the "friendly fashionista" and gained popularity hosting the home renovation hit series Surprise by Design and E!
+Fashion Police.

 Early life

 Verdi was born and raised in suburban Maplewood, New Jersey.
-His mother, a Portuguese immigrant, was a skilled dressmaker, and his father was a chef.
-Verdi developed his sensibilities in suburban New Jersey where he defied the norm to set-out on a career as a trained goldsmith.
-He gained a degree from New York’s Fashion Institute of Technology.
-He had jewelry showcases in Manhattan’s Barney’s, Bendel's, Bloomingdales and Bergdorf Goodman.
+His mother, a Portuguese immigrant, was a skilled dressmaker and his father was an acclaimed French chef.
+Verdi developed his sensibilities under his parents European rearing style.
+Verdi set out on a creative career and earned a degree in jewelry design from New York’s Fashion Institute of Technology.
+He had tremendous success with simultaneous jewelry showcases in Manhattan’s Barney’s, Bendel's, Bloomingdales and Bergdorf Goodman.

 Career

 In the early 1990s, Verdi redirected his pursuits towards a career in television.
-Troubled by the fact that the fashion reporter on Gay Entertainment Television was a straight woman, Verdi contacted the network, which led to his first job in television.
+Recognizing the value and importance of representation in the media, Verdi joined Gay Entertainment Television His vibrant quick wit and warmth on TV propelled his career.

-A 1998 article in The New York Times is quoted as saying about Verdi, “In the style universe, where fashion, decorating and the media are usually on different planets, Mr. Verdi travels comfortably between them.
+A 1998 article in The New York Times is quoted as saying about Verdi, “In the style universe, where fashion, decorating, and the media are usually on different planets, Mr. Verdi travels comfortably between them.
 He is a jack-of-all-trades in a world where good taste and an instinct for the Now can be a passport across boundaries.”
 Verdi has worked with many celebrities.
-He planned the 1996 wedding of fashion designer Cynthia Rowley to sculptor Bill Keenan.
 He also designed the New York apartments of Sandra Bernhard, Hugh Jackman, Mariska Hargitay and Bobby Flay.